 With only a single set of network weights, GET-Zero controls many different hand designs even if we remove joints/fingers or add link length extensions.
 We compare to a baseline that doesn't have the graph encoding nor self-modeling features and find a substantial drop in performance.

 The sim-to-real zero-shot control of a previously unseen hand design is challenging for contact-rich tasks, especially with both graph and link length variations present.
 We observe a few failure cases with GET-Zero when testing on embodiments not seen during training.
 [Left] This hand with missing index finger and link length extensions has a gap where the cube can fall through.
-[Right] This hand difficulty rotating the cube due to a pinky finger that only has a single joint, making it difficult to start the rotation cycle.
+[Right] This hand struggles to rotate the cube due to a pinky finger that only has a single joint, making it difficult to start the rotation cycle.

 Cube is dropped